Frankie Trumbauer: Legacy

-Lester Young acknowledged and cited Trumbauer as his main influence as a saxophonist.
-When interviewer François Positif asked Young about his influences, he stated that Frankie Trumbauer was his major influence: "So, it's Trumbauer?"
-Young replied: "That was my man."
+Lester Young cited Trumbauer as a major influence on his playing.
+In a 1956 interview with Nat Hentoff, Young recalled that "Trumbauer was my idol" and that he had "tried to get the sound of a C-melody on a tenor.
+That's why I don't sound like other people."
+Asked in a 1959 Paris interview with François Postif whether Trumbauer was his main influence, Young replied, "That was my man."
+According to saxophonist Eddie Barefield, Young first heard Trumbauer's playing in the winter of 1927–28, when Barefield played him the Okeh recording of "Singin' the Blues" in Bismarck, North Dakota.
+The two "used to get together and send off from a catalog and get all of Frankie Trumbauer's records", which Barefield credited as "the basis of his style".

+Jazz historian Richard Sudhalter cautioned against reading this influence too literally, citing a 1982 master's thesis finding that "the improvising methods of the two players are in most ways disparate".
+He argued that what Young took from Trumbauer was "the stance, the emotional positioning, a way of viewing himself in an aesthetic looking-glass [...] the manner may be Trumbauer, but the phrasing is Beiderbecke."

 His life and career were documented in the biography Tram: The Frank Trumbauer Story by Philip R. Evans and Larry F. Kiner with William Trumbauer (Institute of Jazz Studies, Rutgers and Scarecrow Press Inc., 1994).

-He was featured in Episode 3, "Our Language", in the 2001 documentary Jazz by Ken Burns on PBS on the topic of pioneering jazz soloists.
-A photograph of him holding his Holton C-melody saxophone was one of the images chosen by Burns to symbolize jazz.
-The photo is featured on all the intros and outros as well as in Episode 3, "Our Language".
-His 1927 solo in "Singin' the Blues" is analyzed as well.
+He was featured in episode 3, "Our Language", in the 2001 documentary Jazz by Ken Burns on PBS on the topic of pioneering jazz soloists.
+A photograph of him holding his Holton C melody saxophone was one of the images chosen by Burns to symbolize jazz.
+The photo is featured on all the intros and outros as well as in episode 3.
+His 1927 solo on "Singin' the Blues" is analyzed as well.

-He was known for double tonguing.
+He was known for the double tonguing articulation technique.

 Honors

 "Singin' the Blues", released by Frankie Trumbauer and His Orchestra featuring Bix Beiderbecke on cornet and Eddie Lang on guitar in 1927 as Okeh 40772-B, was inducted into the Grammy Hall of Fame in 1977.
-Frankie Trumbauer played the C-melody saxophone solos on the landmark jazz recording.
+Frankie Trumbauer played the C melody saxophone solos on the landmark jazz recording.

-In 2005, his 1927 recording of "Singin' the Blues" with Bix Beiderbecke and Eddie Lang was placed on the U.S. Library of Congress National Recording Registry.
+In 2005, his 1927 recording of "Singin' the Blues" with Beiderbecke and Lang was placed on the U.S. Library of Congress National Recording Registry.

-In 2008, his recordings of "Ostrich Walk" and "There'll Come a Time" with Bix Beiderbecke were included on the soundtrack to the Brad Pitt movie The Curious Case of Benjamin Button, which was nominated for 13 Academy Awards, based on the F. Scott Fitzgerald short story from Tales of the Jazz Age.
+In 2008, his recordings of "Ostrich Walk" and "There'll Come a Time" with Beiderbecke were included on the soundtrack to the Brad Pitt movie The Curious Case of Benjamin Button, which was nominated for 13 Academy Awards, based on the F. Scott Fitzgerald short story from Tales of the Jazz Age.

 Ken Burns used a photograph of him in the 2001 documentary Jazz, on PBS, on the topic of pioneering jazz soloists and as an image to represent jazz music.